JStein92/Word-Counter/Readme.md

          Spec #3's input/output once again using normal spacing/capitalization to find the number of occurances input word in the given sentence

-4. User inputs a sentence and a word, and the program returns how many times the word is contained in the sentence, ignoring differences in capitalization and spacing.
+4. User inputs a sentence and a word, and the program returns how many times the word is contained in the sentence, ignoring differences in capitalization.

-- Input: "This is a programTeST tEst", "teSt"
+- Input: "This is a programTeST tEst!", "teSt"
-- Output: 2
+- Output: 1

          Spec #4's input/output is designed to account for irregular spacing and capitalization in the input - the inputs will test for each letter ("t, "e" "s", "t") in the given word being an alternative capitalization than in the given sentence.
+To be clear we do NOT want the word to be found if there is no space, because that could result in false positives, like finding "test" in the sentence "testing"